NOAA-EMC/WW3/.github/pull_request_template.md

 ### Commit Message
 <!--
-Please provide a short summary of this PR, which will be used during _Squash and Merge_ and will be shown as git log message.
+Please provide a short summary of this PR, which will be used during _Squash and Merge_ and will be shown as a git log message.
 Be sure to add any co-authors here.
 -->

 ### Check list